Serving clinicians, animal workers, pet owners and others at the human-animal interface

 The One Health Clinic in downtown Seattle provides care to the human-animal unit of people experiencing homelessness with animals.

-We offer resources for scientists, clinicians and animal workers, including:
+We offer resources for scientists, clinicians, animal workers, and community members, including:

 The Checklist of One Health Epidemiological Reporting of Evidence (COHERE) guidelines to guide the reporting of One Health research.